 That’s right, pet dental care is a huge factor in your pet’s overall health.
 Gum and dental diseases are the most prevalent diseases in pets, affecting most pets by the time they’re three years old.
 If left untreated, dental disease progresses to cause bone loss, pain, and it can even affect your pet’s internal organs as bacteria from the mouth leak into the bloodstream.
 The best method of controlling this disease is preventing it!
 At Hills and Dales Veterinary Clinic, we offer dog and cat teeth cleaning services for the Kettering pet community that prevent and even reverse dental disease.

-Fight & Prevent Dental Disease with Dog & Cat Teeth Cleaning
+Fight and Prevent Dental Disease with Dog and Cat Teeth Cleaning

 Our animal hospital offers extensive dental services that help to keep your pet’s teeth and gums healthy.
 We offer: